ecwydra/data-146-page/README.md

 # Introduction to Data Science

 Welcome to my data science class page!
-Here you'll find the work I've completed (exercises and projects), resources I've found helpful throughout the semester and new technologies I've started working with.
+Here you'll find the work I've completed (exercises and projects), resources I've found helpful throughout the semester, and new technologies I've started working with.

 # Projects